PramodGunarathna/assistive-sign-language-converter/README.md

 ## 🔬 Research Methodology

 ### 1️⃣ **Data Collection**
-- Field visits to deaf schools
+- Used ASL How to Sign dataset for initial model training
-- Analysis of sign language patterns
+- Analysis of sign language patterns from the dataset
-- Creation of telehealth-focused dataset
+- Trained models on ASL dataset for telehealth applications
+- **Future Work:** Collect Sri Lankan Sign Language (SSL) dataset and create localized model

 ### 2️⃣ **Model Development**
 - I3D feature extraction from videos